Nexusnui/Convert-To-LDraw/README.md

 ![Image of Custom Part](AkiruDualColor.png)

-This is a simple graphical Python program for converting various 3D file formats(stl,3mf,obj,stp, etc.) to the LDraw format [(.dat)](http://www.ldraw.org/article/218).
+This is a graphical Python program for converting various 3D file formats(stl,3mf,obj,stp, etc.) to the LDraw file format [(.dat)](http://www.ldraw.org/article/218).
-The converted files can be used with LDview, Brickling Studio/Partdesigner and other compatible software.
+The converted files can be used with LDview, Bricklink Studio/Partdesigner and other compatible software.

 The Graphical Userinterface:
 ![Screenshot of the GUI](graphical_userinterface.png)